go1com/openai-review/README.md

 - Provide an overall review of each changed file in your Pull Request.

-- **Explore Further**: OpenAI Review is in its exciting early stages of development.
-We warmly invite you to contribute and join us on this journey to shape the tool's future, enhancing its usability and making it even better.
-Your ideas and contributions can make a real difference!

 # 🍀 Getting Started

+## 🧐 Project issues and brainstorming
+- You can find open issues in [Project issues](https://github.com/go1com/openai-review/issues) to start working on.
+- If you encounter any issues, or have any ideas for improvement, please create issues in [Project issues](https://github.com/go1com/openai-review/issues)

-## 🤝 How to contribute to this project
+## 🤝 How to make code changes to this project
-To contribute to this project, follow these steps:
+To make code changes to this project, follow these steps:

 1. Clone the repository: `git clone git@github.com:go1com/openai-review.git`
 2. Navigate to the project directory: `cd openai-review`